With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 For this project, you need a sheet of paper, a ruler, a protractor, scissors, and glue.

 Your paper needs to be trimmed down to 24 cm across.
 Then mark every 4 cm along the top edge of the paper.
-Really, you could make this any size you ...
+Really, you could make this ...

 Draw diagonal lines to connect the dots.
 You will have 2 rows of alternating equilateral triangles.